 One and a half pound of baby potatoes makes enough for 4 servings.

-Roasting the rack of lamb and potatoes
+How to roast rack of lamb with potatoes

 Roast rack of lamb is usually served medium-rare.
 So, a quick blast in a hot oven is all it takes.

-I usually heat the oven to 425º while I prep the potatoes.
+I heat the oven to 425º while I prep the potatoes.
 Next, I roast the potatoes on a sheet pan for 10 minutes while I prep the rub and lamb racks.

 I insert the probe of a digital thermometer into the thickest part of the lamb rack (avoiding the bone).